adalinesimonian/jshiki/CODE_OF_CONDUCT.md

 Political beliefs are not protected and may be used to justify actions.
 Fascism, racism, sexism, homophobia, transphobia, and other forms of discrimination will result in immediate expulsion from the community.

-Offending behaviour outside of the repository's scope, such as in public spaces, social media, or in private communications between users, may still result in a loss of access to the repository.
+Offending behaviour outside of the repository's scope, such as in public spaces, social media, or private communications between users, may still result in a loss of access to the repository.

 ## Enforcement